 Section 1.
-The newly elected precinct committee members shall hold a reorganizational meeting and elect by majority vote the Executive Committee.
+The newly elected precinct committee members shall hold a reorganization meeting and elect by majority vote the Executive Committee.

 Section 3.
-During the period between the election and the reorganizational meeting, no vacancies existing in the precinct positions or the Executive Committee shall be filled.
+During the period between the election and the reorganization meeting, no vacancies existing in the precinct positions or the Executive Committee shall be filled.